 The result is an energy efficient, healthy home.
 HealthyAir’s Dry Space method described above not only helps mold-proof your home, but the combination of these methods will make it more energy efficient and comfortable.
 Closed cell spray foam insulation seals the space to prevent drafts.
 We use this type of insulation instead of open-cell foam insulation because it will not trap or absorb water, making the crawl space area an environment ideal for a healthy mold-free home.

 HealthyAir can help you dry out even the dampest spaces and turn them into drier, healthier foundations for your home that aren’t breeding grounds for mold spores.
 Read the EPA’s guidance for creating and maintaining dry air below you home.
-Click Here For more information on our crawl space solutions, contact us now.
-You can view information about our service area here.
+For more information on our crawl space solutions contact us by filling out the form below.
+You can view information about our service areas here.